Wants to Meet Up

 Join Couchsurfing to see Romuald’s full profile.
 It’s free!

-Even though I still host via corporate CS, I recommend people to use www.bewelcome.org - it is a non-profit, community driven and open-source hospitality network!
+Even though I still host via corporate CS, I recommend people to use www.trustroots.org or www.bewelcome.org - these are non-profit, community driven and open-source hospitality networks!
+I am also a member of www.hospitalityclub.org which is probably the oldest, although less flashy and somewhat obsolete hospex community.

 My partner is Petra Kalla and she is a couchsurfer too, see her profile here https://www.couchsurfing.com/users/1172378